Skip to main content

 4. Check Your Substitution

 Always write out the formula, substitute values clearly, then calculate.
-This makes it easier to spot errors.
+This makes errors much easier to spot — both for you and for the examiner awarding method marks.

 Common Mistakes Students Make with Formulas